 “Otter Chat” an Interactive Real-time Animated Talk Show at the St. Louis Aquarium Starring Tommy the Otter

 “Otter Chat” is an interactive talk show attraction featured at the new St. Louis Aquarium at Union Station.
-Designed by Groove Jones in collaboration with Moondog Animation, the attraction consists of an interactive improvisational conversation with Tommy the Otter, a North American River Otter, and the star of the show.
-The technology allows the aquarium to teach guests about otters, conservation and educational fact about how they live.
+Designed by Groove Jones in collaboration with Moondog Animation, the attraction consists of an interactive improvisational conversation with Tommy the Otter, a North American River Otter, and the show’s star.

-The show is part of the aquarium’s two-story habitat featuring three real North American River Otters, named Thatcher, Sawyer, and Finn.
+The show is part of the aquarium’s two-story habitat featuring three real North American River Otters named Thatcher, Sawyer, and Finn.

-How Tommy the Otter was Brought to Life
+How Tommy the Otter Was Brought to Life

-Video below showcases the various elements of the production.
+The video below showcases the various elements of the production.

-The show consists of an oversized screen view of Tommy the Otters habitat.
+The show consists of an oversized screen view of Tommy the Otter’s habitat.
 This is similar to what visitors see throughout the aquarium.
 However, this view is computer-generated, portraying a CGI environment.
 The animated image of Tommy the Otter is a computer graphic avatar controlled by an actor backstage, whose performance is captured in real-time.

 Real-Time Animation System for Guest Engagement

-Groove Jones took the Otter character created by Moondog, the outline of the script, and the basic functionality of the animated sequences which needed to be triggered along the way, then created just this kind of system.
+Groove Jones took the Otter character created by Moondog, the outline of the script, and the basic functionality of the animated sequences, which needed to be triggered along the way, then created just this kind of system.

 Behind The Scenes Video of the System

-Without the budget or the need for full-motion capture suits, Groove Jones customized handheld controllers, which allowed the actors to move naturally and trigger animated functions such as the Otter’s entrance and exits, without taking their eyes off the audience.
+Without the budget or the need for full-motion capture suits, Groove Jones customized handheld controllers, which allowed the actors to move naturally and trigger animated functions, such as the Otter’s entrance and exits, without taking their eyes off the audience.

 Staff Can React to Audience